RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Developer Manual/API Concepts/API Concepts.md

 For clarity each field that stores useful data for the table will be called a column.

 Tables also come with page definitions.
-These are descriptions the user has constructed of what fields are visible on a page in the Rapid Platform and how they are laid out on that page.
+These are descriptions the user has constructed of what fields are visible on a page in Rapid Platform and how they are laid out on that page.

 Due to tables being dynamic, custom and evolving objects their definition can be fetched as a schema.

-Structurally the Rapid Platform site database is composed of many tables representing tables and a few special system tables.
+Structurally Rapid Platform site database is composed of many tables representing tables and a few special system tables.
 Currently only tables are available through the API.

 ### How find what tables are available on a site